chenglei1986/StatusBarColorManager/README.md

 ## About

-A library which help you to change status bar in a simple way.
+A library which help you to change status bar color in a simple way.

 - No `style.xml`, just java code.
 - The status bar color can be changed more than once in an Activity.